Cancer Research UK logo.

 The information below is an overview of the number staging for all types of bile duct cancer.

-Stage 1 means the cancer is small.
-The cancer cells are in the bile duct.
-They may have spread into the bile duct walls.
+This means the cancer is small.
+The cancer cells are in the bile duct and they may have spread into the bile duct walls.
 But they have not spread outside the walls.

 • tissues